bellmann-engineering/upskilling_homework/Embedded_V_Homework/README.md

 ## C++ Programming Practice Tasks

+In recent modules, we explored the world of Object-Oriented Programming (OOP), a paradigm in software development.
+OOP helps us organize code like real-world things, making it easier to use, reuse, and manage.
+We learned about concepts like classes, objects, encapsulation, inheritance, and polymorphism, all of which are essential for creating robust and structured software systems.

+For this homework, you'll be tasked with creating a class based on a UML diagram.
+Your assignment involves defining methods and member variables within the class, as well as working directly with objects.

+Keep in mind that OOP is only available in C++, so we'll be using the g++ compiler instead of gcc for compiling.

 ## Object-Oriented Programming (OOP)

 ## Car Rental System Exercise

-In this exercise, we'll explore the concepts of Object-Oriented Programming (OOP) using C++.
-Keep in mind that OOP is only available in C++, so we'll be using the g++ compiler instead of gcc for compiling.

 Imagine we are developing a basic car rental system.
 We'll start by defining a class named Car to represent individual cars.